TheGeekA69/magic-gate/README.md

-Thank you for downloading Magic Gate!
+# Magic Gate

-This was a project I coded because I sometimes needed to transfer files quickly, or needed to experiment with my phone and run commands.
+This was a project I thought of because I sometimes needed to transfer files quickly, or needed to experiment with my phone and run commands.
 Thing is, I'm incredibly lazy and my phone was often a hand away - too far away.

 So I coded Magic Gate.
-What was at first a bunch of modular scripts to be executed in a terminal emulator soon became an entreprise to get a GUI because of popular (aka, my friends) demand.
+What was at first a bunch of modular scripts to be executed in a terminal emulator soon became an entreprise to get a GUI because of popular (aka, my friends') demand.

 I also had been using Scrcpy (to mirror my phone's screen and interact with it).
 Credits go to Genymobile over here: https://github.com/Genymobile/scrcpy

 So why Magic Gate?